kursadman/notepad-project/README.md

 # notepad-project
-simple notepad with python using PyQt6
+simple notepad with python using PyQt6.
+You can print, save, export file pdf.